Math3wsl3vi/math3wsl3vi/README.md

 Currently innovating at **Kabarak University** and interning at **Mantle Kenya**, I transform complex problems into elegant, user-centered solutions.
 Passionate about building high-performance web and mobile applications that make a real-world impact.

-### 💡 Real Talk
+### 💡 Real Rap
-- 👨🏻‍💻 Currently building: **AmiTech Donation Web** with Mpesa integration
+- 👨🏻‍💻 Currently building: **Sematicca**
 - 🤖 Exploring: Machine Learning & AI-powered healthcare solutions
-- 🌍 Working with: Globally distributed teams & open-source communities
+- 🌍 Looking For: Jobs and internships abroad
-- 💬 Ask me about: React, Flutter, Node.js, or anything tech!
+- 💬 Ask me about: Anything React!
-- 🐧 Love: Linux development, accessibility, and performance optimization
+- 🚀 Working on a startup

 ## 🛠️ Tech Stack